velocyto-team/velocyto.py/doc/tutorial/analysis.rst

 Analysis Pipeline
 =================

-Tutorial of the basic analysis functions.
+The following tutorial gives an introduction to the basic analysis functions provided in the velocyto library.

 .. _velocytoloom:

 Velocyto Loom
 -------------

-Let's start with loading the content of the `.loom` file output into an interactive session of python.
+Let's start with loading the content of the `.loom` file  into an interactive session of python.

 .. code-block:: python

    import velocyto as vcy
    vlm = vcy.VelocytoLoom("YourData.loom")

-Different steps of analysis can be carried on by simply calling the methods of the `VelocytoLoom`.
+Different steps of analysis can be carried on by simply calling the methods of the `VelocytoLoom` that we have just created.
-New variables, normalization and parameter will be saved and available as attributes of "VelocytoLoom" the object, while the call does not return anything.
+New variables, normalized version of the data matrixes and other parameters will be saved and available as attributes of "VelocytoLoom" the object (while the method call does not return anything).
 For example normalization and log transformation can be performed by calling the `normalize` method:

 .. code-block:: python